Saving money on travel

-However, finding the best deals can involve a lot of research.
-As a student, you'll be travelling to and from uni several times a year.
-To help you bag a bargain without all the stress, we've put together some top tips for saving on travel.
+Getting to and from university can be expensive.
+To help you bag a bargain we've put together some top tips for saving on travel.

-Trains are probably the quickest way to travel around the country, providing direct links between UK cities and several smaller towns in between.
-Unfortunately, finding low cost train tickets can also be much more time-consuming.
-Here are our top tips for saving money on rail-travel:
+Trains are probably the quickest way to travel around the country, with direct links between UK cities and several smaller towns in between.
+Unfortunately, finding low-cost train tickets can also be time-consuming.

 Book as early as possible

 Train tickets can usually be booked at least ten weeks before the date of travel.
 Advanced tickets are only available online but are also inflexible.
 The ticket will usually only be eligible for use for a specific train and time.

 If you feel like you can’t make such a commitment so far in advance, you can book advanced tickets up to and including the day before your journey, but the discount will decrease the closer you get to your travel date.

 Get a railcard

 The 18-25 railcard is available for all 18-25 year olds and mature students in full time education.
 While the initial outlay is £30 a year, or £70 for three years, it can save you up to a third on fares.

 If you frequently travel by rail with a specific person the Two Together railcard also costs £30 and saves you a third on journeys taken together, and is not age-restricted.

 For students in London, railcards can also be linked to your Oyster card to help save money on your city journeys.